 Specialized classes for middle and high school students prepare them for technical career tracks such as accounting, electrical engineering, computing and data processing, culinary arts, and soon, hotel management.

 In the northern part of the country, close to our house in Tenares, our sisters run the Milagros Cruz Vocational School.
-Technical courses free of charge are offered to approximately 200 adult women each year.
+Technical courses free of charge are offered to approximately 200 women each year.
 They learn practical occupations such as sewing, cooking, baking, hairstyling, photography, painting, interior decorating, flower arranging, jewelry making, and more.
 This enables the women to earn money to finance further studies or to make a living for their family.
 The teaching staff at the school is sponsored by the Ministry of Education.